nazarovsa/csharp-zero-allocation/README.md

 #### How pools helps us save memory.

-Obviously, if we are reusing objects, it allow us to save memory and prevent GC collections.
+Obviously, if we are reusing objects or arrays, it allow us to save memory and prevent GC collections.
 We don't need to create and destroy extra objects anymore, because we taking them from the pool.

 ## Practice